awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-emrstudio.md

 - Two managed node groups
   - Core Node group with 3 AZs for running system critical pods. e.g., Cluster Autoscaler, CoreDNS, Observability, Logging etc.
   - Spark Node group with single AZ for running Spark jobs
-- Enable EMR on EKS and creates two Data teams (`emr-data-team-a`, `emr-data-team-b`)
+- Enable EMR on EKS
   - Creates two new namespace for the data team a, `emr-data-team-a` for batch job and `emr-studio` for running notebooks in EMR studio
-  - Creates Kubernetes role and role binding(`emr-containers` user) for the above namespace
-  - New IAM role for the team execution role
+  - New IAM roles and Kubernetes roles for the above namespaces
-  - Update AWS_AUTH config map with  emr-containers user and AWSServiceRoleForAmazonEMRContainers role
-  - Create a trust relationship between the job execution role and the identity of the EMR managed service account
   - EMR Virtual Cluster for `emr-data-team-a` and `emr-studio`
-- IAM policy for `emr-data-team-a` and `emr-studio`
+- Create EMR studio
+  - EMR Studio with its service role
   - [Managed endpoints](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/connect-emr-studio.html) for EMR studio running notebooks in EKS
-- EMR Studio with its service role
   - An S3 bucket for saving all the notebooks created in EMR studio
 - Amazon Managed Prometheus workspace to remote write metrics from Prometheus server
 - Deploys the following Kubernetes Add-ons
     - Managed Add-ons